 “Leadership Rotations and the Convergence of Subnational Economic Policies in China: Evidence from Provincial Government Work Reports.”
-Accepted.
-Journal of Law, Economics, and Organization.
-[Latest Draft] [SSRN]
+Journal of Law, Economics, and Organization, 2023.
+[Publisher Version] [Latest Draft]

-Abstract: This article examines the impacts of China’s subnational leadership rotations over the past two decades, with a focus on quantifying how such an institutional arrangement has affected the policy choices of local governments.
-Utilizing the annual government work reports at the province level, which review the socioeconomic development in the last year and set economic targets for the coming year, I find that a shuffled provincial leader would choose similar economic policies across different provinces under his/her rule, and this has translated into similarities in several policy outcomes.
+Abstract: This article examines how China’s subnational leadership rotations have affected local governments’ policy choices.
+Utilizing the annual government work reports that outline provincial policy priorities, I find that shuffled leaders choose similar economic policies across different provinces, and this translates into similarities in several policy outcomes.
 I then show that such policy isomorphism has been driven mainly by convergence in which topics these reports cover, rather than by convergence in how the provincial leaders discuss a given policy issue.
-However, according to my event study estimates, this economic policy similarity might disappear soon after the shuffled leader leaves office, thus implying that the convergence effect of provincial leadership rotations might not be permanent.
-One plausible explanation for these findings is that a leadership exchange indicates that a provincial leader is selected for further promotion in the future because the central government favors the economic policies that person implemented in the origin province, so that shuffled leader would tend to replicate some of these policies in the destination province.
+However, according to the event study estimates, this economic policy similarity may disappear soon after the shuffled leader leaves office, thus implying that the policy convergence might be transitory.
+One plausible explanation for these findings is that leadership rotations often indicate that the central government favors the policies implemented by these shuffled leaders, so they tend to replicate some of these policies after moving to the destination province.